 The Dutch Startup Visa is aimed at entrepreneurs looking for an international base for an innovative business.
 Besides a ground-breaking idea, you’ll need to work with a government-recognized facilitator, put together a detailed plan showing how your new brainstorm can turn a profit and benefit the Netherlands, register with the local chamber of commerce, and have enough money to pay your living expenses for a year.
 It takes three weeks for approval; after, the authorities issue a one-year entrepreneur visa that comes with tax discounts and access to loans.

 Besides technology and life sciences, the Dutch are keen on innovations in horticulture, agri-food, water, water management, creative industries, and logistics.

-Although GDP growth has slowed on the back of a tight labor market, the economy is expected to outperform the eurozone into 2020 with an economic expansion of 1.7%.
+Although GDP growth has slowed on the back of a tight labor market, the economy is expected to outperform the eurozone into 2020 with an economic expansion of 1.7%; the Dutch economy has definitely recovered from the 2008 financial crisis.
 Enough reason to consider applying for an entrepreneur visa in order to move to the Netherlands?
 We think so.

 So, where are you taking your next big idea?